Skip to main content

 Why Saraval Industries?

 Saraval Industries offers new and fully customized technical furniture solutions for several verticals including transportation, finance, public safety, and more.
-Most of our applications involve multiple monitor workstations for a wide range of control rooms and trading floors.
+Most of our applications involve multiple monitor workstations for a wide range of control rooms and trading floors

 We integrate experienced project management with 25 years of ergonomic technical furniture design for these types of 7×24, mission-critical environments.
 The result is a technology-driven approach that offers clients responsive furniture planning solutions with equipment, cable management, and heat load accommodations in mind.